natenka/pyneng-book-en/docs/source/book/04_data_structures/string_format.rst

     192      100      1        1
     11000000 01100100 00000001 00000001

-In example above the octet address has to be passed twice - one for decimal display and other for binary.
+In example above the octet address has to be passed twice - one for decimal format and other for binary.

 By specifying value indexes that are passed to format() method, it is possible to avoid duplication: